ChandraStation/PKT-on-Akash/README.md

 This guide will show you how to deploy a PKT announcement miner on the Akash Network.
 There are 2 steps to a successful deployment.

-1)Creating a PKT wallet
+1. Creating a PKT wallet
-3)Create your SDL file and deploy it to Akash
+1. Create your SDL file and deploy it to Akash

----

-Step 1: Creating your wallet
+##Step 1: Creating your wallet

 There are 3 options to create a PKT wallet.
 A Command Line wallet and the GUI wallet are the only wallets that support mining.
 The GUI wallet is only available on MacOS.
 This guide will assume you are setting up a wallet via Command Line.
 If using the GUI wallet don't worry all we need is a wallet address to mine too.
 Microsoft Windows
 Download the most recent zip archive suffixed with -windows.zip available from pktd releases page